aws-samples/amazon-sumerian-hosts/packages/amazon-sumerian-hosts-babylon/README.md

 For a general introduction to Amazon Sumerian Hosts as well as other example implementations of utilizing the core package, refer to the [primary repository](https://github.com/aws-samples/amazon-sumerian-hosts)

-Amazon Sumerian Hosts is an experimental open source project that aims to make it easy to create interactive animated 3D characters that can be rendered on the Web and leverage AWS Services such as [Amazon Polly](https://aws.amazon.com/polly/) and [Amazon Lex](https://aws.amazon.com/lex/).
-This integration of the core library with [Babylon.js](https://www.babylonjs.com/) includes everything you need to get started with Amazon Sumerian Hosts utilizing Babylon.js.
+Amazon Sumerian Hosts (Hosts) is an experimental open source project that aims to make it easy to create interactive animated 3D characters that can be rendered on the Web and leverage AWS Services such as [Amazon Polly](https://aws.amazon.com/polly/) and [Amazon Lex](https://aws.amazon.com/lex/).
+This integration of the core library with [Babylon.js](https://www.babylonjs.com/) includes everything you need to get started with Hosts utilizing Babylon.js.

 See the [Getting Started](#Getting-Started) guide for the usage instructions and the [API Documentation](https://aws-samples.github.io/amazon-sumerian-hosts/) for more detailed information on the classes and methods available.
 Amazon Sumerian Hosts is a published [npm](https://www.npmjs.com/) package, so alternatively you can install in an existing Node.js project by running `npm install --save-dev @amazon-sumerian-hosts/babylon`.
 If you'd like to pull the gitub repository and create your own build, see [Building the Repository](https://github.com/aws-samples/amazon-sumerian-hosts/blob/mainline/README.md#building-the-repository) for prerequisites and instructions on how to do that.